 Severance Pay | HTW Law - Employment Lawyer

-Severance Calculation: Under ESA, employees continuously employed for 3+ months are entitled to at least one week of notice, and more if the tenure is more, etc....
-Common law severance is usually more than the ESA one.
-You should consult employment lawyer whenever severance proposal is presented by employer.
+Severance Calculation: Under the Employment Standards Act (ESA), employees continuously employed for 3+ months are entitled to at least one week of notice, and more is required if the tenure is more.
+Common law severance is usually more than ESA severance.
+You should consult an employment lawyer whenever a severance proposal is presented by employer.

 The employer – employee relationship is governed by the Labour Relations Act for unionized workers and the Employment Standards Act for non-unionized workers.
 Only non-unionized workers are caught by the Employment Standards Act (ESA).
 In unionized environments, collective agreements provide for employees’ rights and responsibilities.
 All our discussion here regarding severance only applies to non-unionized workers.

 Part XV - Termination and Severance of Employment of the Employment Standards Act (ESA) governs termination and severance of employment under the ESA.
 O. Reg.
 288/01: TERMINATION AND SEVERANCE OF EMPLOYMENT clearly stated that employees are prescribed for the purposes of section 55 of ESA as employees who are not entitled to notice of termination, termination pay, or severance under Part XV of ESA, if the employee has been guilty of wilful misconduct, disobedience or wilful neglect of duty that is not trivial and has not been condoned by the employer.